-Canyon Creek Ice Cave Trail is a 8.2 mile moderately trafficked out and back trail located near Alberta, Alberta, Canada that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+Canyon Creek Ice Cave Trail is a 8.2 mile moderately trafficked out and back trail located near Bragg Creek, Alberta, Canada that features beautiful wild flowers and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.
 Dogs are also able to use this trail.

 Bring your headlamp!